 The CFPB recently issued both a proposed Home Mortgage Disclosure Act (HMDA) rule and an advance notice of proposed HMDA rulemaking.
 The CFPB also issued a summary that mainly focuses on the proposed rule, as well as an unofficial redline of how the proposed rule would amend the HMDA rule, known as Regulation C. The proposal states that comments on the proposed rule and advance notice of proposed rulemaking will be due 30 days and 60 days, respectively, after the items are published in the Federal Register.
-(Note: The Federal Register version of the proposed rule, which was published on May 13, 2019, indicates that comments are due by July 12, 2019, which is a 60 day comment period.
-The advance notice of proposed rulemaking appears in the May 8, 2019 Federal Register and comments are due by July 8, 2019.)

 The proposed rule includes proposals addressing three main aspects of the HMDA rule:

 - A proposal to increase the volume threshold that triggers reporting of closed-end mortgage loans from at least 25 originated loans in each of the prior two calendar years to at least 50 originated loans in each of the prior two calendar years.
 The CPFB also solicits comments on an alternative threshold of 100 originated loans in each of the prior two calendar years.
 Before the main implementation of the HMDA rule amendments issued in October 2015, the threshold for reporting closed-end loans applicable to non-depository lenders was 100 originated loans in the prior calendar year.